 Driving home today I caught about half of “The Long and Winding Road” on the radio, and experienced the wave of vague melancholy that I’m prone to when listening to the song.
 Part of that is the movement of the melody between tonic (E Flat major) and it’s relative minor (C).
 The lyrics also play a role clearly demonstrating Paul McCartney’s nostalgic reflection on the history and fate of the Beatles, as well as the then recent dissolution of his engagement to Jane Asher.
 The weight of the music and words would be enough to make the recording what it is to me, but there is another element.
 Knowing the backstory of the song, and that of the entire, miserable Let it Be album adds an extra layer of sadness for me.
-The Beatles were the first band I thought was cool when I was a kid and as luck would have it I got on the bus just as it was going out of service.
-By the time I realized that they were the guys responsible for tunes I loved they were already slugging it out in court.
+The Beatles were the first band I thought was cool when I was a kid and as luck would have it I got on the bus just as the guys responsible for tunes I loved were already slugging it out in court.
 When I hear “The Long and Winding Road” I can’t help but think that I missed out on something.
 I’ve written about the impact that exposure to a song has had on me before (The First Time, Again) but that piece was about the power of the music itself.
 After Paul had finished singing I turned off the radio and started thinking about how many times a song had a secondary impression on me; sometimes as an enhancement of it’s more obvious tone, sometimes in an ironic if not painful counterpoint to it.

 When my mind wanders in this direction my first thought is the Janis Joplin recording, “Mercedes Benz”.
 My first exposure to the song was as a seven year old, listening to my older sister’s brand new copy of Pearl, Joplin’s last record.
 Released posthumously the album was a little more polished than her previous efforts but still emblematic of her raw, vocal power.
 As a second grader I just thought she sounded like everything she did really mattered to her.
 More than anything else that giggle at the end of the a cappella rendering made me laugh too.
 And for a long time that was it.
 Someone having fun.
 By the time I was a college student I had learned enough to hear it in a different way.
 Joplin’s life has been chronicled pretty extensively, but if you don’t know much about her it’s a painful tale.
 Born in Texas in 1943, a tough adolescence left her overweight and suffering from bad enough acne that the resulting skin damage eventually required dermabrasion.
 Tending naturally towards outlier status she befriended other kids like herself and through them developed a love for blues and folk music.
 Ostracized in school for who she was and what she looked like, she drifted in and out of drug addiction (in particular heroin) and was never able to find the lasting love and acceptance that she craved.
 All of that is reflected in that extraordinary voice and the soul baring honesty it radiated.
 What gives “Mercedes Benz” a heaviness is that it was the last thing she ever recorded.
 On October 1, 1970 Joplin laid down the vocals and went home.
 On the third she dropped by the studio (Sunset Sound Recorders) to listen to the instrumental track for “Buried Alive in the Blues”, another cut on the album.
 She told producer Paul Rothchild she’d be back the next day to tape the vocals.
 When she failed to show up road manager John Cooke drove to her temporary residence at the Landmark Motor Hotel in Hollywood to see if she was okay.
 He found her on the floor, next to her bed, overdosed at twenty-seven.
 With all that in mind, whenever I hear the end of that song I can’t help but think I’m listening to the last happy moment in a human being’s life.
 She laughs, and it’s all I can do not to cry.